schnipdip/Project-Breyta/index.md

 # Welcome to Project-Breyta

 ### What is Project-Breyta?
 Project-Breyta was conceived in the tunnels of London.
-While "refueling" the London pass and idea was conceived...
+While "refueling" the London pass an idea was conceived...
 Why can't this be done with cash?
 And so, like a Phoenix rising from the ashes, Project-Breyta was born.
 *It's time to take back your money!*
 *It's time to save your money and earn more for your money!*
 *It's time to take control over lost money!*